Howl's Moving Castle (novel): Reception

 Wendy Graham reviewed Howl's Moving Castle for Adventurer magazine and stated that "As with most of Diana Wynne Jones' fiction, it's far too good for kids.
 She is quite simply the best at what she does."

 Awards and nominations

 In 1986 Howl's Moving Castle was one of two runners-up for the annual Boston Globe–Horn Book Award in Fiction, behind In Summer Light by Zibby Oneal.
 It was also named one of that year's ALA Notable Books for Children.

-Jones and Howl won the annual Phoenix Award from the Children's Literature Association in 2006, recognising the best children's book published twenty years earlier that did not win a major award.
-Allusion to the mythical bird phoenix, which is reborn from its ashes, suggests the winning book's rise from obscurity.
+Jones and Howl won the annual Phoenix Award from the Children's Literature Association in 2006.
+The award recognises the best children's book published twenty years earlier that did not win a major award at the time; named for the mythical bird phoenix, which is reborn from its ashes, suggesting the winning book's rise from obscurity.